torvalds/linux/Documentation/hid/hid-sensor.rst

 a report descriptor conforming to HID 1.12 sensor usage tables.

 Description from the HID 1.12 "HID Sensor Usages" specification:
-"Standardization of HID usages for sensors would allow (but not require) sensor hardware vendors to provide a consistent Plug And Play interface at the USB boundary, thereby enabling some operating systems to incorporate common device drivers that could be reused between vendors, alleviating any need for the vendors to provide
+"Standardization of HID usages for sensors would allow (but analt require) sensor hardware vendors to provide a consistent Plug And Play interface at the USB boundary, thereby enabling some operating systems to incorporate common device drivers that could be reused between vendors, alleviating any need for the vendors to provide